 Las Haciendas Affordable Housing Project: The City is processing a Development Plan for a 77-unit affordable multi-family housing community consisting of two residential buildings, a community building and tuck-under parking located at 28715 Las Haciendas.
 The City Council approved a Loan Agreement with Community Housing Works (CHW) for the use of affordable housing tax allocation bond proceeds on May 26, 2020.
 The developer held a virtual community workshop on July 28, 2020.
 The item was approved by the Planning Commission on October 7, 2020.
-An amendment to the Loan Agreement was approved at the April 27, 2021 City Council meeting.
-A tax allocation application was forwarded to the state in March, 2021.
+An amendment to the Loan Agreement was approved at the April 27, 2021, City Council meeting.
+A tax allocation application was forwarded to the state in March 2021.
 The applicant has submitted Building Permits and Grading Permits.
 CHW was awarded tax credits in June 2021.
 The project is under construction.
 (RABIDOU, WATSON)

-Vine Creek Disposition and Development Agreement (DDA): City Council approved the DDA with Temecula Pacific Associates on June 25, 2019 for the development of 60 affordable units on City-owned property on Pujol Street.
+Vine Creek Disposition and Development Agreement (DDA): City Council approved the DDA with Temecula Pacific Associates on June 25, 2019, for the development of 60 affordable units on City-owned property on Pujol Street.
 The developer is looking to secure financing from the State of California prior to construction.
 The City and developer will collaborate with the County of Riverside and the State Department of Housing and Community Development for additional funding opportunities through the Permanent Local Housing Allocation grant.
-A tax allocation application was forwarded to the state in March 2021.
+The project has received state tax credits as of June 2022.
+The applicant is moving forward with the project based on this additional funding.
 (WATSON)